Nifurtimox use while Breastfeeding

 Medically reviewed by Drugs.com.
 Last updated on Feb 2, 2021.

 Summary of Use during Lactation

 Maternal Levels.
-A computer simulation using pharmacokinetic data from adults and assuming milk-plasma ratios of 1 to 6 resulted in an estimated maximum infant dose of less than 10% of the maternal weight-adjusted dosage.
+A computer simulation using pharmacokinetic data from adults and assuming milk-plasma ratios of 1 resulted in an estimated median infant dose of 0.19% of the maternal weight-adjusted dosage.
+Assuming milk-plasma ratios of 6 resulted in an estimated maximum infant dose of 3.1% of the maternal weight-adjusted dosage.

 Infant Levels.
 Relevant published information was not found as of the revision date.